jekor/fsrest/README.markdown

 # Getting Started

-Build fsrest with `cabal install`.
+Build fsrest with `cabal install` or with `nix-build dev.nix`.

-Point fsrest to the directory that you want to serve and give it an address and port number to listen on:
+Start fsrest and provide it with the directory that you want to serve and give it an address and port number to listen on:

 ```
 fsrest /var/www 0.0.0.0 80
 ```

+## Installing on NixOS

+`module.nix` provides a way for you to declaratively install and configure fsrest on a [NixOS](http://nixos.org/) system.

 # Limitations